chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/security-advisories/managing-advisories/index.md

 ## Cloning Package and Advisory Repositories

-We will need to clone a couple more repositories to continue: the `wolfi-dev/packages` repository and the `wolfi-dev/advisories` repository.
+You will need to clone a couple more repositories to continue: the `wolfi-dev/packages` repository and the `wolfi-dev/advisories` repository.
 Enter the following commands in your terminal to clone each of these repositories.
 We will also navigate to the `advisories` repository after cloning it.

 ```shell
 git clone git@github.com:wolfi-dev/os.git